microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/The-Data-Processing-Pipeline.md

 # Source Parser

-The Source Parser is created by a CDS and used by the Data processor to:
+The Source Parser is bound to a procesor which is created by a CDS in order to:
 * read in raw data from the data source
 * create a standardized data format